Navigating Immigration Law · · 17 min read

 Explore Additional Costs and Financial Considerations

-When applying for Form I-485, it’s crucial to be aware of the various expenses tied to the related to the AOS process.
+When applying for Form I-485, it’s crucial to be aware of the various expenses tied to the adjustment of status process.
 Here’s what you need to consider:

 In total, applicants should plan for costs ranging from $3,000 to $7,000 or more, depending on individual circumstances.
 By budgeting effectively for these expenses and taking advantage of Vasquez Law Firm's flexible payment options, you can ensure a smoother submission process.
 Remember, you’re not alone in this fight—we’re here to support you every step of the way.